Kenneth Farrow (American football): 2015

-Despite having a strong performance during his junior season, Farrow decided to forgo the 2015 NFL Draft and return to Houston for his senior season and was voted a team captain for his third consecutive year.
-In the Cougar's season opener against Tennessee Tech, Farrow carried the ball 11 times for only 49-yards.
-On October 3, 2015, he had 19 carries for 159 rushing yards and scored two rushing touchdowns in the Cougar's victory over Tulsa.
-The following game, he only had 11 carries for 40-yards but managed to score 3 rushing touchdowns to help Houston win 49-38 against SMU.
-On October 24, 2015, Farrow rushed for a career-high 167-yards on 13 attempts and scored three touchdowns to help Houston get their seventh win of the season against UCF.
+Despite having a strong performance during his junior season, Farrow decided to forgo the 2015 NFL draft and return to Houston for his senior season and was voted a team captain for his third consecutive year.
+In the Cougar's season opener against Tennessee Tech, Farrow carried the ball 11 times for 49 yards.
+On October 3, 2015, he had 19 carries for 159 rushing yards and scored two rushing touchdowns in the Cougars' victory over Tulsa.
+The following game, he only had 11 carries for 40 yards but managed to score three rushing touchdowns to help Houston win 49–38 against SMU.
+On October 24, 2015, Farrow rushed for a career-high 167 yards on 13 attempts and scored three touchdowns to help Houston get their seventh win of the season against UCF.
 During a Week 9 contest against Cincinnati, he had 30 rushing attempts for 106-yards and a touchdown.
 The next game he helped #16 Houston Cougars defeat #25 Memphis after scoring two rushing touchdowns.
-On November 21, 2015, Houston lost their only game of the season against UConn with Farrow being held without a touchdown after being held to 46-yards on 14 attempts.
-He would miss the next two games due to an injury but managed to return for #14 Houston's matchup against #9 Florida State in the Peach Bowl.
-Although he only carried the ball 3 times for 9-yards, Houston still managed to win 38-24 to end their season with a 12-1 record.
+On November 21, 2015, Houston lost their only game of the season against UConn with Farrow being held without a touchdown after being held to 46 yards on 14 attempts.
+He would miss the next two games due to an injury but managed to return for #14 Houston's matchup against #9 teamFlorida State in the Peach Bowl.
+Although he only carried the ball three times for nine yards, Houston still managed to win 38–24 to end their season with a 12–1 record.
 He finished his last year at Houston with a total of 185 carries for 958 rushing yards and 12 touchdowns while also making 10 catches for 119 receiving yards.
 During his senior season, he only appeared in 11 games but started all of them.

 He finished his five-year career at Houston with 560 carries for 2,980 rushing yards, which was for an average of 5.6 yards per carry, and scored 34 rushing touchdowns.
 Farrow also made 74 receptions for 546 receiving yards and three receiving touchdowns.